hadley/adv-r/Functionals.md

 * Implement a pure R version of `split()`.
 (Hint: use unique and subseting)

 * What other types of input and output are missing?
-Brainstorm before you look up in the answers in the [plyr paper](http://www.jstatsoft.org/v40/i01/)
+Brainstorm before you look up some answers in the [plyr paper](http://www.jstatsoft.org/v40/i01/)

 ## Functional programming